 PlaceRef: Reference of a Place for which more details are to be retrieved

 An empty request for InitialInput must be supported.
-If the request is empty, all available locations (especially stops) must be returned.
+If the request is empty, all available locations of the individual passive system for an additionally specified filter of “Type” must be returned.
+Only single type returns are allowed.
 Due to the number of returned locations, pagination may be required and thus the request parameters NumberOfResults and ContinueAt must be supported.

 Table 10 LocationInformationRequestStructure.